CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 If you run this script, you will see `forty_two` is now in the current directory.
-Right now, this script is barely different than a shell script (both in function and in half of the syntax).
+Right now, this script is barely different than a shell script (both in function and in parts of the syntax).

 ### Closer examination
 While our script is currently functionally identical to a shell script, under